Israel men's national lacrosse team: 2016 European Lacrosse Championship

 During the 2016 Championship, Israel competed for the second time.

 In the quarterfinals Israel defeated Germany 8–4 to improve to 6–0 in the tournament.
-Tied 2-2 during half time, Israel scored four goals in the second halfto give them the victory.
+Tied 2-2 during half time, Israel scored four goals in the second half to give them the victory.

 In the semifinals Israel defeated Wales 10–3.
 Israel had a 5–0 lead at halftime, and a 6–0 lead at the end of the third quarter.
 With the victory Israel improved to 7–0.

 In the finals Israel lost to England 7–6.
 Israel originally leading 3–2 at halftime, held a 4–3 lead in the third quarter, before England went on to score four unanswered goals.
 With the loss, Israel won the silver medal.